-Cabozantinib inhibits an enzyme called tyrosine kinase which can fuel cancer growth; it is already used to treat medullary thyroid cancer.
+Cabozantinib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 Nivolumab and ipilimumab are immunotherapy drugs that take the brakes off the immune response, enabling immune cells to find and destroy cancer cells.
 This combination of treatments is investigational.
 Cabozantinib is taken orally (by mouth) and nivolumab and ipilimumab are given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have advanced differentiated thyroid cancer that cannot be successfully treated with radioiodine therapy and has grown despite no more than one VEGFR-targeted therapy (such as sorafenib, sunitinib, vandetanib, pazopanib, or lenvatinib).